miguel93041/accessmysqlconverter/README.md

 **pip install accessmysqlconverter**

 ## Run it
-For executing the program run in the command propmt the following instruction
+For executing the program run in the command prompt the following instruction

 **python -m accessmysqlconverter.application**